Gravity-Chain/gravity-docs/docs/development/gravity-sdk/android-sdk.md

 // initialise Gravity instance in your Application/MainActivity Gravity.init(this)

-// to keep a seamless interaction within your app and Gravity Wallet, you should add these intent-filters
+// to keep a seamless interaction within your app and Gravity Wallet,
+// you should add these intent-filters in your AndroidManifest.xml
 <intent-filter>
     <data
         android:host="open"